 - Shy personalities.
 These children can sometimes be hard to read, but they definitely need reassurance.
 If your toddler has this personality type, make sure you don’t just focus on the big moments in potty training.
 Offer small, thoughtful recognition for the little steps too, and be willing to adjust your approach if it isn’t working.
 Building on what your child already likes — like a sticker, an inexpensive little dinosaur or animal figure, or a chance to pick out books at the library — might work.

 - Cautious personalities.
 Kids who are cautious expect a lot from themselves, and it can be important to make sure they don’t take on too much pressure.
 Consider rewards that add some fun to the potty training journey.
 Sticker charts can work well too as they show progress over time.
 Cautious kids love consistency and to show that they’ve been learning.

 Fun ways to reward your child’s potty training successes

 Keeping your child’s potty training personality in mind, check out our fun ideas for kicking off potty training and great ways to reward your child along the journey:

 - Get a call from their favorite character.
-If you have a Google Home or Amazon Alexa smart speaker, you can arrange a call from your child’s favorite Disney character using the Pull-Ups® Voice Assistant.
 It’s a great way to reward their potty training success — including big moments like wearing Pull-Ups® training pants or going on the potty for the first time.
-You can use Pull-Ups® Voice Assistant to get answers to frequently asked questions, set potty break reminders and get tips of the day too.

 - Get musical.
 Come up with a special “going to the potty” song you can sing at special moments.
 You can repurpose a song you both already know with a funny new chorus or start from scratch.
 Not much for singing?
 Put on your child’s favorite songs and have an impromptu dance party!